ZviRosenfeld/MinMaxSearch/README.md

 ### StateDefinesDepth
 Set this to true it is possible to infer a state's depth from the state alone.
-This is trues for games like tic-tac-toe and connect 4, where the depth of a state is the number of tokens on the board.
+This is true for games like tic-tac-toe and connect4, where the depth of a state is the number of tokens on the board.

 The engine will use this knowledge to optimize the search.